 Keystone Package Testing provides comprehensive reports shortly after completion of the testing.
 Our proven process helps avoid product launch delays.
 We partner with customers to achieve package compliance.
-Lastly, when packages do not meet the requirements, we assist with finding solutions.
+Lastly, when packages do not meet the requirements, Keystone’s engineers assist with finding solutions.

 Summary of ASTM Single Parcel Delivery Information

 The ASTM D7386 test is intended for shipping units weighing less than or equal to 150 lbs.
 The test will be conducted in the order of hazards that are anticipated throughout distribution.
 The test methods used to simulate the shipping environment are representative of those conditions in actual distribution.
 The test should be performed on a container throughout the ordered test sequence.